 The University Sports Centre has online tutorials that will help you stay active while studying at home.

-With much of our teaching online and social activities outside your studies very limited, you may feel lonely or alone at times.
+With much of our teaching online and social activities outside your studies very limited, you may feel lonely or isolated at times.

 - Student Support Groups

 Join one of the Student Support Groups.
 You’re not alone.
 Sharing your experiences with other students can help.
 Everyone is welcome.
-Register by sending a mail to firstname.lastname@example.org.
+You can register via this online form.
+For further information, send a mail to email@example.com.

 - Your mentor or tutor